 Initially, the cultivation under JLGs was aimed to follow organic methods only.
 Organic methods of cultivation are eco-friendly and sustainable.
 Later on, other JLGs which followed mixed path were also formed.
-The Govt of Kerala to ensure a sustainable way of life is encouraging the organic method of cultivation.
-To encourage organic farming on fallow land, incentives were given to the JLG groups.
+The Government of Kerala to ensure a sustainable way of life is encouraging the organic method of cultivation.
+Incentives were given to the JLG groups.
 As per the nature of the crop, the incentive amount varied.
-In the case of Paddy, the incentive was provided to those JLGs with a minimum cultivation of 50 cents and a maximum of 12.5 acres.
+In the case of Paddy, the incentive was provided to those JLGs with a minimum cultivation of 50 cents (0,20 ha)and a maximum of 12.5 acres.
 Special consideration is given to mono-crop.
 Preference is also given to those JLGs where marketing is done through kudumbasree.
 It will be sanctioned up to 12 acres.
-In the case of crop Banana, a minimum area of 50 cents (0.20 hectares) and a maximum of 2.02 hectares should be cultivated.
-In villages, the number of plantains is limited to 400 and the area is limited to 0.20 hectares in the case of mono-crop and 4000 in 2.02 hectares in the case of the mixed crop.
+In the case of Banana, a minimum area of 50 cents (0.20 hectares) and a maximum of 2.02 hectares should be cultivated.
+In villages, the number of plantains is limited to 400 and the area is limited to 0.20 hectares in the case of mono-crop and 4,000 in 2.02 hectares in the case of the mixed crop.
 The maximum limit for giving incentives is 12 acres (4.86 hectares).
 The minimum area for vegetable cultivation is 25 cents in villages and cities.
-Here, area incentive is Rupees 3520 per acre.
+Here, area incentive is Rupees 3,520 per acre.
 The minimum area both in rural and urban areas was 25 cents and the maximum area was 7 acres.
-For The area incentive for vegetables and tubers was rupees 2200.
-The incentives were given strictly to those JLGs which followed Organic method of cultivation
+For the area incentive for vegetables and tubers was Rupees 2,200.
+The incentives were given strictly to those JLGs which followed the organic method of cultivation

-The Table 5 shows that the number of JLGs, number of women farmers and area under organic farming in Kerala
+Table 5 shows the number of JLGs, the number of women farmers and the area under organic farming in Kerala